-He is interested largely in American poetics, long poems, phenomenology, existentialisms, ecopoetics, depression studies, free jazz, screenplays, drone musics and philosophical pessimism.
+He is interested in American poetics, phenomenology, existentialisms, ecopoetics, free jazz, hip-hop and Africana philosophy.

 Harrison Sullivan is a PhD candidate at the University of Kent in Canterbury.
 His thesis is provisionally titled “A Canvas in the Open Air: Landscape and Nation in English Poetry” and is a study of the works of five English poets: Andrew Crozier, Maggie O’Sullivan, Allen Fisher, Wendy Mulford and James Berry.